irosenb/blog/_posts/2017-10-10-outside-america.markdown

 Even after I deleted the News app, and stopped looking at the news for some time, I started looking again.
 All of it still goes on whether I look at it or not, and I feel an obligation to keep watching while it all goes down.

+---

+Thanks for reading.
+These are some thoughts I've had but haven't spent time to flesh out :)